For urgent consular assistance call

 Book through your hotel or resort.

 Samoa has a small and irregular bus network.
-Buses are usually crowded.
+Buses are usually crowded and poorly maintained.
+Accidents involving buses are common.
+Travelling on buses should be given careful consideration.

 Bus schedules are limited on Sundays.